ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 6. Integration Testing In CI
 7. Preparation For Deployments

-# Demonstration
+# The Demo

-The workflow changed significantly to support seeding and migrations.
-In my previous post the database was automatically populated, but when more control is required we can populate it ourselves.
+The workflow changed to support seeding and migrations.
+In Part 1, the database was setup for us, but it's more powerful to populate it ourselves

 Our goal is going from an empty database to a seeded one.
-First, we will create a database container in the background, make a couple migrations, then seed the database before running the client and api containers.
+First, we will create a database container in the background.
+Then make a couple migrations, and seed the database before running more containers.

 ## Step 1) Rename .env.sample to .env